to-curiosity/Cena-Anomaly-Detection/README.md

 ## Run code:
 - *NOTE:* If the autoencoder_weights.gob file exists, then the code will not retrain the model.
 Model weights and bias' within "autoencoder_weights.gob" will be used instead.
 - Run command line --> go run anomalyDetection_autoEncoder.go fhe_stuffs.go

+## TODO:
+- Split out the code into client and server files to show explicitly who's responsible specific operations and transfer of keys and data